 Enter the Path to determine where the site map file is to reside on the server.
 Make sure that the path is writeable.

-/sitemap/ Places the site map file in a directory called sitemap. / Places the site map file at the base path, or root of your Magento installation.
+/sitemap/ Places the site map file in a directory called sitemap. / Places the site map file at the base path, or root of your Commerce installation.

 New Site Map